 - a.
 For courses programmed in the first two years of the programme, which are being offered at Breda University of Applied Sciences, students do not have to register. - b.
 For courses taken at Wageningen University, in any case courses scheduled in the third year of the programme, students must register for each course through the student information system before the deadline set by the Wageningen University has passed.
 Students do not have to register for the thesis. - c.
-At Wageningen University, courses with a maximum number of places have an earlier deadline (one week ) in order to enable students who are not admitted to register for a different course.
-Students for whom this course is a compulsory course will be admitted unconditionally.
+At Wageningen University, courses with a maximum number of places have an earlier deadline (one week) in order to enable students who are not admitted to register for a different course.
+Students for whom this course is a compulsory course (including premaster students) will be admitted unconditionally.

 Students who do not have priority will be drawn by lot to determine who may take part in the course unless a different procedure is described in the Study Handbook.

-The result of the draw will be communicated before the regular registration deadline. - d.
+- d.
 Lots are drawn in order of priority.
-If necessary, separate lots are drawn consecutively per category, in the following order:

-- 1. Students for whom the course is a restricted optional; - 2.
+If necessary, separate lots are drawn consecutively per category, in the following order: - 1.
+Students for whom the course is a restricted optional; - 2.
 Minor-students1; - 3.
 Students for whom the course is an elective; - 4.
 National and International Guest Students.